Serendipity2-0/TradeManV1/README.md

 TODO for TradeMan V1.1:

 Bugs:
-> Delete the previous_trading_key during good morning script instead daily reports

 > Tradebook reconsilation with commission table and pnl withdrawal table
    > Add commissions withdrawal table and Pnl withdrawa; table

 Performance:
-> debug statements function wise
-> Strategy mode(Live or paper) based on the mode order should be placed or not

 > Streamlit redesign

 Features: